secoda/terraform-gcp-secoda/README.md

 ## Connecting to Secoda

-- Load balancer is publicly accessible by default (DNS name is returned after running `terraform apply`).
+- Load balancer is publicly accessible by default (IP is returned after running `terraform apply`).
+You will not be able to connect to the IP.
+The ingress will only accept connections via the `domain` name.
 There will be a delay on first setup as the registration target happens ~5 minutes.
 - We suggest using _Cloudflare ZeroTrust_ to limit access to Secoda.

+## Updating Secoda

+- It is configure to automatically pull the latest images on restart.
+- `kubectl rollout restart deployment secoda-web` will redeploy the application with the latest images.

 # Misc.